 Here’s a clear example of how “and ties” works:

 Imagine after two rounds, the leaderboard shows that 60 players have a score of -1 or better.
 Five players are sitting right at even par, which puts them in a tie for 61st place.
 The next group of ten players is at +1, all tied for 66th place.
-Since the cut is the top 65 and ties, none of the players at +1 would make the cut, because it would go through the a tie at 65 players.
-However, let's say after two rounds, there are a total of players up until 65 are at a score of even part or better, and a whole grouping of eight players sit at +1 on the leaderboard... since these players are within the top 65 players "and ties" then the cut is moved to all players that are tied which will allow a cut of 73 total players will all move through the end of the round.
-All eight players would survive the cut and play the weekend.
+Since the cut is the top 65 and ties, none of the players at +1 would make the cut because it would go through the tie at 65 players.
+However, let's say after two rounds, a total of players up until 65 are at a score of even par or better, and a whole group of eight players sit at +1 on the leaderboard.
+Since these players are within the top 65 players "and ties," all would make the cut.
 This is why you sometimes see 70, 75, or even 80+ players competing on a Saturday.

 A Note on the Old "Made Cut, Did Not Finish" (MDF) Rule